-Once staff has ranked applications and determined allowable credit amounts for each application, staff will make recommendations to Minnesota Housing's board for final approval of the reservation of credits.
-After the 10-day adjustment period (referenced below), the selected applicant will have 20 days to acknowledge selection by returning an executed project profile, and the appropriate reservation fee (see Chapter 8).
+Once staff has ranked applications and determined allowable credit amounts for each application, staff will make recommendations to Minnesota Housing's board for final approval of the reservation of 9% tax credits.
+After the 10-day adjustment period (referenced below), the selected applicant will have 20 days to acknowledge selection by returning the appropriate reservation fee (see Chapter 8).